News & Insights

 The right to due process ensures that individuals are treated fairly and by the law, including the handling of mugshots in legal proceedings.

-In terms of the use of mugshots as evidence in criminal cases, due process rights must be upheld throughout the entire legal process.
-Due process safeguards ensure that individuals have the right to a fair trial, access to all relevant information, and protection against arbitrary actions by the government.
+Due process rights must be upheld throughout the legal process when mugshots are used as evidence in criminal cases.
+Due process safeguards ensure that individuals have the right to a fair trial, access to all relevant information, and protection against arbitrary government actions.

 A woman is holding a mugshot in front of her face.